esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 If you already have a well setup and well loved Archipelago (1.0.0-RC2) running Drupal 8 (D8), this documentation will allow you to update to 1.0.0-RC3 on Drupal 9 (D9) without any major issues.

-D8 is not longer supported since end of November 2021.
-D9 has been around for a little while and even if not every module is supported yet, what you need and want for **Archipelago** has been since a long time
-D9 ready.
-FYI.
-Archipelago is still D8 compatible so you can stay a little bit longer if you want so.
+D8 is no longer supported as of the end of November 2021.
+D9 has been around for a little while, and even if every module is not supported yet, what you need and want for **Archipelago** has long been ready for D9.
+However, Archipelago is still D8 compatible if it's necessary for you to stay back a little longer.

 ## Requirements

-- An archipelago-deployment local instance 1.0.0-RC2 (working, tested) deployed using provided instructions via Docker and running Drupal 8
+- An archipelago-deployment local instance 1.0.0-RC2 (working, tested) deployed using provided instructions via Docker and running Drupal 8.
-- Basic knowledge and instincts (+ courage) on how to run Terminal Commands, `composer` and `drush`
+- Basic knowledge and instincts (+ courage) on how to run Terminal Commands, `composer` and `drush`.
 - Patience.
 You can't skip steps here.
-- For Shell Commands documented here please copy line by line.
-Not the whole block.
+- For Shell Commands documented here please copy line by line—not the whole block.

 ## Backing up and preparing for the upgrade

 Backups are always going to be your best friends.
-Archipelago's code, Database and settings are mostly self contained in your current `archipelago-deployment` repo folder and backing up is because of that simple
+Archipelago's code, database and settings are mostly self-contained in your current `archipelago-deployment` repo folder, and backing up is simple because of that.

 ### Step 1:

-On a terminal, cd to your running `archipelago-deployment` folder and shutdown your `docker-compose` ensemble by running this:
+On a terminal, `cd` to your running `archipelago-deployment` folder and shut down your `docker-compose` ensemble by running the following:

 ```Shell
 docker-compose down